larrythecucumber321/protocol/contracts/zap/README.md

 ## Overview

-The Reserve Zap allows for entering any rToken positions supporting a wide array of assets.
+The Reserve Zap allows for entering/exiting any rToken positions supporting a wide array of ERC20 assets, including:
-These include:

 - Most stable coins available on Curve
 - WBTC